-It is the uncontrollable, abnormal, persistent and unjustified fear that an individual has of cats.
+It is the uncontrollable, abnormal, persistent, and unjustified fear that an individual has of cats.

-For people with ailurophobia, their fear or fear of cats can have a great impact on their lives and daily activities, as they will encounter the stimulant of their phobia wherever they go, even if they do everything possible to avoid it.
+For people with ailurophobia, their fear or fear of cats can have a significant impact on their lives and daily activities, as they will encounter the stimulant of their phobia wherever they go, even if they do everything possible to avoid it.

 Characteristics of ailurophobia

 Other names that ailurophobia receives are gatofobia, a word of etymology in Spanish, and galleophobia.

 Ailurophobia is a type of animal phobia and consists of a psychological disorder whose main manifestations are related to anxiety disorders.